jimbaker/talks/jython-at-rackspace.md

 handler.setFormatter(formatter)
 logger.addHandler(handler)

-logger.warn('warn message')
 logger.error('error message')
 ...
 ````

 # Dependency injection

-FIXME

-* Dependency injection.
-In our case, our Java identity infrastucture
+* Our Java identity infrastucture  uses Spring DI
-  uses Spring DI, which currently requires additional wrapping to be
-  directly useable by Jython.
-The Clamp project in Jython will soon
-  provide direct support for Java annotations, however.
+* Spring transforms the bytecode of annotated classes, so cannot directly use Python classes
+* Requires wrapping your Python in Java classes
+* Clamp project will be able to directly support Java annotations, so will not have to do this
+* Plan to implement *real soon now*

 # Container

-* Choose from Tomcat, Glassfish, Jetty, ...
-* Just need to produce a war file
 * OpenStack components generally run within a WSGI container
 * WSGI can be readily mapped to the Java servlet API
+* Just need to produce a war file that packages metadata, jars (including Python classes)
+* Choose from Tomcat, Glassfish, Jetty, ... to run your war file

 # Storm

 * Partitioning problems, but with fault tolerance
-* FIXME
 * Simple integration with Jython (uber jars)

-# Storm for Autoscaling
+* Direct access to all Storm capabilities, as well as ZooKeeper
+* Or write a spout to consume Kafka, Rabbit, ... using Java APIs from Python

-* Decision making
+* Just works
+* Example usage at Rackspace: decisioning for autoscaling

 # Repose

+* Sits in front of REST APIs to provide rate limiting, other services
+* Global counters, integrated with identity
+* Can readily incorporate Python customizations via Jython and
+  `javax.servlet.Filter` (which maps to WSGI middleware)

 # What else?